A Portable Homeland

-My work is included in a group show addressing climate change at the Kirkland Arts Center, 620 Market Street, Kirkland, WA
+This piece was included in a group show, Re-Acclimating, that addressed climate change, at the Kirkland Arts Center, 620 Market Street, Kirkland, WA.
+January 9-February 17, 2018

 I am honored to be invited to show at the Inscape Arts and Cultural Center gallery, 815 Seattle Blvd S, Seattle, WA.